artemious7/azure-search-openai-demo-csharp/README.md

 > Ensure Docker is running before running any `azd` provisioning / deployment commands.

 1. Run `azd auth login`
-1. After the application deploys, set the environment variable `AZURE_KEY_VAULT_ENDPOINT`.
-You can find the value in the _.azure/YOUR-ENVIRONMENT-NAME/.env_ file or the Azure portal.
 1. Run the following .NET CLI command to start the ASP.NET Core Minimal API server (client host):

    ```dotnetcli